krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 Optimizing Image Sizes:

 * files that are removed by subsequent layers in the system are actually still present in the images.
 * preceding layers means that they need to be rebuilt, repushed, and repulled to deploy your image to development.
-In general, you want to order your layers from least likely to change to most likely to change in order to optimize the image size for pushing and pulling.
+In general, __you want to order your layers from least likely to change to most likely to change in order to optimize the image size__ for pushing and pulling.
-* do not do the actual program compilation as part of the construction of the application container image.
+* __do not do the actual program compilation as part of the construction of the application container image__.
 The trouble with doing this is that it leaves all of the unnecessary development tools, which are usually quite large

-Image Security: don’t build containers with passwords baked in
+Image Security: __don’t build containers with passwords baked in__

 ### Storing Images in a Remote Registry